Geospatial Index and Query

 }

-- Insert a region data into aerospike.
+• Insert data representing a region into Aerospike.

 aql> INSERT INTO test.testset (PK, geo_query_bin) VALUES (1, GEOJSON('{"type": "Polygon", "coordinates": [[[0,0], [0, 10], [10, 10], [10, 0], [0,0]]]}'))